jaybutera/quickscript/README.md

 and requires a keyboard for all that typing.
 But with macros that can be abstracted away into clean looking data structures.

+Furthermore, I want to be coding from my phone where I can use my fingers and interact more naturally with the environment.
+Again I think a mouse here is an obstruction to a natural flow in this type of programming environment.

 ![defun id example](https://github.com/jaybutera/quickscript/blob/master/media/id_screenshot.png)